leowang1820/leowang1820.github.io/_pages/research/real_vehicle.md

 ## Brief

-This research focuses on the development of a distributed-drive electric vehicle experimental platform for validating advanced vehicle-dynamics, motion-control, and stability-control algorithms under real-world conditions.
+This research focuses on the development of a distributed-drive electric vehicle experimental platform for validating trajectory-tracking, and stability-control algorithms under real-world conditions.

 ## Motivation

+Distributed-drive electric vehicle (DDEV) is thought to be the ideal platform for the future autonomous vehicles.
 Experimental validation is essential for evaluating the practical performance of vehicle-control algorithms.
-A reconfigurable real-vehicle platform enables the investigation of vehicle stability, trajectory tracking, and coordinated chassis control under complex and extreme driving conditions.

 ## Platform Capabilities